gklyne/annalist/documents/roadmap.md

 # Development roadmap

 Current status: public prototype release 0.1.24; this release introduces support for sharing structure definitions between collections.
-This has been hotfix-patched as 0.1.24a to fix a test suite error.
+This has been hotfix-patched as 0.1.24a to fix a test suite error, and 0.1.24b to fix a data migration bug.

 # V1.0 release